annoyedb/lancer-alternative-sheets/README.md

 In addition to the above:
 * player mech sheets display some useful pilot sheet items such as core bonuses and pilot talents.
 * player mech sheets and pilot sheets feature a sidebar where useful stats are always easily accessed at a glance
+* deployable sheets list all their available actions and activations

 ### Pilot Sheets
 <img src="https://raw.githubusercontent.com/annoyedb/lancer-alternative-sheets/refs/heads/master/docs/pilot-sheets.webp" style="display: block; margin-left: auto; margin-right: auto;"/>